fl0v/retracker/docs/BITTORRENT.md

   - **Enabled (uTorrent-style):** announce to **one tracker from each tier** in parallel
   - **Disabled (spec-compliant):** only use higher tiers if all trackers in a lower tier have failed

+**Multiple Trackers in One Tier:**
+If you place multiple trackers in the same tier and **disable** "Always announce to all trackers in a tier":
+- qBittorrent/libtorrent will choose **one tracker** from that tier for regular announces
+- If that tracker fails or times out, it will try the others in the same tier and promote a working one
+- The other trackers in the tier are effectively **fallbacks/load-balancers**, not all hit on every announce

 **Example:**
 ```yaml
 announce-list: